by Robert Wilkinson

 Though Peter Yarrow wrote some of their best-known hits and Mary Travers brought a big voice, blond hair, and compelling gravitas to their trio, Paul also wrote or co-wrote a bunch of great tunes, including one of the most famous and well-loved wedding songs in history, written for Peter Yarrow's wedding and played at countless weddings since.

-From "Tonight in Person" in 1966, PP & M doing two timeless Dylan classics, "Blowin' In The Wind." and "The Times They Are A Changin'" From the same show, "Early Morning Rain," and Peter's classic, "Puff the Magic Dragon."
+From that 1966 live BBC show, here are a few pieces if you just don’t want to enjoy yourself for a full hour! ;-) First, here are PP & M doing two timeless Dylan classics, "Blowin' In The Wind." and "The Times They Are A Changin'" From the same show, "Early Morning Rain," and Peter's classic, "Puff the Magic Dragon."